hvpham-yorku/project-group-2-fitiva/docs/ITR2/README.md

 ## Step 1: Clone the Repository

+> If you downloaded the ZIP from the GitHub tag, skip this step.
+> Just unzip the folder and open a terminal inside it.

 1. Go to the project's GitHub page
 2. Click the green "Code" button
 3. Copy the HTTPS URL